When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Preliminaries

-When using the wealth inequality measure $W$, we are interested in understanding the influence of a flow~$\f$ for a given CPRR scheme $(\ttau, \r)$ on the income distribution of users.
+When using the wealth inequality measure $W$, we are interested in understanding the influence of a flow~$\f$ for a given CPRR scheme $(\ttau, \rr)$ on the income distribution of users.
 To this end, we define the income profile of users before making their trip as the \emph{ex-ante income distribution} $\q^0>\mathbf{0}$ and that after making their trip as the \emph{ex-post income distribution}, which is defined as follows.

-\begin{definition} [Ex-Post Income Distribution] For a given CPRR scheme $(\ttau, \r)$ and an equilibrium flow $\f$, the induced ex-post income distribution of users is denoted by $\q(\f, \ttau, \r)$ and defined as follows.
-For a given group $g$, we have that

-where $\q^0$ is the ex-ante income distribution and $\beta$ is a small constant representing the relative importance of the congestion game to an individual's well-being~\cite{gemici_et_al:LIPIcs:2019:10270}. \end{definition} Since the trip made by users is one among a suite of factors influencing the income of users, we assume that the constant $\beta$ is small enough so that the ex-post income of all users is strictly positive.
+\begin{definition} [Ex-Post Income Distribution] For a given CPRR scheme $(\ttau, \rr)$ and an equilibrium flow $\f$, the induced ex-post income distribution of users is denoted by $\q(\f, \ttau, \rr)$ and is defined as follows.
+For a given group $g$, we have that \ifarxiv \else $q_g(\f, \ttau, \rr):=q_g^0-\beta\mu^g(\f,\ttau,\rr)$, \fi where $\q^0$ is the ex-ante income distribution and $\beta$ is a small constant such that the ex-post income of users is strictly positive and represents the relative importance of the congestion game under consideration to an individual's well-being~\cite{gemici_et_al:LIPIcs:2019:10270}. \end{definition} We reiterate that the small constant $\beta$ does not depend on the type of trip being made or the importance of that trip to the user but solely reflects the importance of the congestion game under consideration to an individual’s well-being, as in~\cite{gemici_et_al:LIPIcs:2019:10270}.
+The positive income assumption ensures that the above defined wealth inequality properties (including scale independence) hold, which would not be the case if users have negative incomes.

-To conclude this section, we note that in this paper we consider time-invariant travel demand that is fixed for all user groups and assume fractional flows, both of which are standard assumptions in the traffic routing literature~\cite{Patriksson15}, as well as in game theory in the context of non-atomic congestion games~\cite{Roughgarden2002HowUI}.
-Furthermore, we assume that the different attributes (i.e., the income, value-of-time and O-D pair) of the user groups are known, and can be used in the design of CPRR schemes.
-We assume in this work, similar to much of the prior literature in traffic routing with heterogeneous groups of users, that the values-of-time, travel demand, and incomes of different groups of users are known~\cite{gemici_et_al:LIPIcs:2019:10270,heterogeneous-pricing-roughgarden,multicommodity-extension}.
+We note that in this paper we consider time-invariant travel demand that is fixed for all user groups and assume fractional flows, both of which are standard assumptions in the \ifarxiv traffic routing~\cite{Patriksson15} and non-atomic congestion games~\cite{Roughgarden2002HowUI} literature. \else literature~\cite{gemici_et_al:LIPIcs:2019:10270,GUO2010972}. \fi In line with prior work by \cite{GUO2010972}, we assume that users are refunded based on their income, value-of-time, and O-D pair.
+Furthermore, similar to much of the prior literature in traffic routing with heterogeneous users~\cite{gemici_et_al:LIPIcs:2019:10270,heterogeneous-pricing-roughgarden,multicommodity-extension}, we assume that the different attributes (i.e., the income, value-of-time, and O-D pair) of the user groups are known, and can be used in the design of CPRR schemes.
+In practice, such centralized information on user attributes may not be known and we defer the problem of dealing with incomplete information settings to \ifarxiv future work (see Section~\ref{sec:discussion}). \else future work.\fi